dotnet/dotnet-docker/documentation/guiding-principles.md

     1. If support for a new distro is added for a particular .NET version, then new `runtime-deps`, `runtime`, `aspnet`, and `sdk` images should all be added for the new distro.
     1. If a new component is added, it should be available across all supported OS types and architectures.

 1. The matrix of supported container operating systems and versions will evolve on a continuous basis.
-The [Platform Matrix and Support](platform-matrix-suport.md) document describes this in detail.
+See [Supported Platforms](suported-platforms.md) for details.

 ## Image Tagging

 The .NET image tags strive to align with the tagging practices utilized by the [Official Images on Docker Hub](https://hub.docker.com/search?q=&type=image&image_filter=official).
-The [Tagging Guidelines](tagging-guidelines.md) describe this in detail.
+See [Supported Tags](suported-tags.md) for details.

 ## Engineering